priceops/priceops.org/content/index.md

 PriceOps is a methodology that enables iteration and flexibility.
 It describes a set of implementation properties that facilitate pricing model exploration by effectively managing inherent complexity.
+Think of this as a set of architecture blueprints and best practices, which can assist in the ongoing development and refinement of your pricing infrastructure.

-It is _not_ a prescriptive guideline about how any particular product should be priced, or how such a price should be determined.
+PriceOps is _not_ a prescriptive guideline about how any particular product should be priced, or how such a price should be determined.
 Rather, it is, a guideline for how a pricing model must be implemented to maximize flexitility and stability.

 **PriceOps is how to operate the pricing.**